At least $9.7 billion in state bailouts for Air France, KLM

-PARIS - The French and Dutch governments announced at least 9 billion euros ($9.7 billion) in bailout money Friday to rescue Air France and KLM, whose planes have been largely grounded by virus lockdowns around the world.
+PARIS - The French and Dutch governments announced at least 9 billion euros ($9.7 billion) in bailout money Friday to rescue Air France and KLM, which are fighting for survival as most of their planes are grounded by virus lockdowns around the world.

-Speaking on national television TF1, French Finance Minister Bruno Le Maire said the aid was necessary to “save our national airline.”
-He said the government is not currently considering nationalizing Air France.
+“We have to save our national airline," French Finance Minister Bruno Le Maire said on TF1 television Friday.
+He said the government, the airline's largest single shareholder, is not currently considering nationalizing Air France.

 In exchange for the bailout, Le Maire said the government would set conditions of profitability and more environmentally sustainable, less polluting policies.